SSWConsulting/SSW.Rules.Content/rules/do-pagination-server-side/rule.md

 ---
 type: rule
-title: Do you do pagination server side?
+title: Do you do pagination database side?
 uri: do-pagination-server-side
 authors:
   - title: Bryden Oliver